IT Facilities in Laboratories and Libraries

-Information Services is responsible for over 20 IT laboratories (and over 1700 student PCs) throughout the University.
-Student PCs are also available within the Libraries on each campus.
-Windows 7 is installed as the operating system in Library areas and in all other student laboratories.
+Information Services is responsible for the management of over 1600 centrally supported PC systems in Laboratory, Library Open Access Areas and Teaching Rooms across all University campuses.
 A laboratory, if closed for security reasons, can be opened by security staff on production of a valid Student ID card.
 A letter from the student's lecturer requesting the use of the facilities gives added assurance that access will be granted.
 For further information regarding the facilities and software profiles in each lab across campuses, please select the appropriate link below:

 Who Can Use the Facilities?

-Only students with the correct Student ID and password can gain entry to the University's online systems.
+Only students, staff, visitors and associates with a current password can gain entry to the University's online systems.

 New students will receive a Student ID and initial network password at enrolment.
 This information is also available from Banner - Student Information System via the Portal.

 Computers in the laboratories and Libraries have an initial login screen.
 You must enter your Student ID number and network password to proceed.
 At the first login, you will not be prompted to change your password (although we strongly recommend that you do so).
 If you forget your password, you can use the "Forgot your password?" link on the Portal login screen to change your password.
 Alternatively, if you are on campus, you can use the Password Kiosk to obtain a new password.

 Please note: there is no local storage on student workstations.
 You must use your OneDrive cloud storage or an external USB device.
 After you log out, no user files will be stored and will not be recoverable.

 Booking IT Laboratories